Last updated: 12 December 2017

 - ASAPS - American Society of Aesthetic Plastic Surgeons

-- Board-certified plastic surgeons specializing in cosmetic plastic surgery.
+- Board-certified plastic surgeons specialising in cosmetic plastic surgery.

 - Active-Members of the ASAPS are plastic surgeons certified by the American Board of Plastic Surgery or the Royal College of Physicians and Surgeons of Canada